Marquess of Sunan: Biography

-Knowing this, Chungnyeol immediately sent his people to study the monk's followers and in the following month, Gim Bang-gyeong (김방경) and Jo In-gyu (조인규) were sent to study Gyeongchang and Jong directly.
+Knowing this, Chungnyeol immediately sent his people to study the monk's followers and in the following month, Kim Pang-gyŏng (김방경; 金方慶), Hŏ Kong (허공; 許珙) and Cho In-gyu were sent to study Gyeongchang and Jong directly.
 Since the two didn't confess, the King then personally took control of Wang in the next day.
 A few days later, the ministers asked for Gyeongchang and Jong's forgiveness, but the King was still tried to end his half family's line by destroyed them.
 These ministers then asked the Yuan dynasty and they said that it should be done after received instructions.
 As the Queen Consort and former Imperial Princess, Qutugh Kelmysh strongly insisted on the capture and the house should be seized strongly, so she had no choice and then destroyed Gyeongchang's family's house.
 Since this, Sunan, who had a lot of property and wealth, were all occupied by Qutugh own.